 Overall, the administrative detention conditions are deemed adequate in France but there are quite important differences between centres.
-Throughout 2016, several riots have broken out, including cases of arson, in a number of CRA such as Paris-Vincennes and Mesnil-Amelot.578 In December 2017, a Paris-Vincennes unit was burned during a riot.579 Hunger strikes were led in four CRA in January 2019.580 Between 2017 and 2019, five migrants died in CRA581 and several suicides attempts have been reported.
-In 2020, these situations persisted and were accentuated by the health crisis of COVID 19 during which detention was even more perceived as unfair.582 In a report on detention conditions in the context of immigration in France, published in March 2020, the European committee for the prevention of torture (CPT) noted several points: lack of specialised training for staff, no systematic health examination before admission, almost total absence of activities and little contact with staff, prison-like environment, almost no activities in most of the places visited, information notices on rights which often only exist in French, no consultation with a psychologist, but also good practice of wide access to outdoor courtyards.583
+Throughout 2016, several riots have broken out, including cases of arson, in a number of CRA such as Paris-Vincennes and Mesnil-Amelot.
+In December 2017, a Paris-Vincennes unit was burned during a riot.
+Hunger strikes were led in four CRA in January 2019.Between 2017 and 2019, five migrants died in CRA and several suicides attempts have been reported.
+In 2020, these situations persisted and were accentuated by the health crisis of COVID 19 during which detention was even more perceived as unfair.In a report on detention conditions in the context of immigration in France, published in March 2020, the European committee for the prevention of torture (CPT) noted several points: lack of specialised training for staff, no systematic health examination before admission, almost total absence of activities and little contact with staff, prison-like environment, almost no activities in most of the places visited, information notices on rights which often only exist in French, no consultation with a psychologist, but also good practice of wide access to outdoor courtyards.
+There is limited information available as to whether these issues have been addressed as of the end of 2021.